enfogroup/sniffles-cdk/README.md

 Explanation of components:

-* Subscriptions lambda.
+* Subscriptions Lambda Function.
 Runs every 15 minutes looking for log groups to subscribe
 * CloudWatch topic.
-Any internal error such as lambdas crashing, unprocessable events etc will be published to this topic
+Any internal error such as Lambda Functions crashing, unprocessable events etc will be published to this topic
 * Kinesis stream.
 Used to process everything logged
-* Filter lambda.
+* Filter Lambda Function.
 Receives all log lines and forwards those matching the error patterns to the Error Log Topic
 * Error Log topic.
 Receives all log lines considered to be errors
 * SSM parameters.
-Used to store config for lambdas
+Used to store config for Lambda Functions
 * Queue.
-DLQ for Filter lambda
+DLQ for Filter Lambda Function

 ## OpsGenie

-Anything matched by the Filter lambda will end up on the Error Log topic.
+Anything matched by the Filter Lambda Function will end up on the Error Log topic.
 You can use the OpsGenieForwarder Construct to format OpsGenie Alerts and forward them to OpsGenie.
 The OpsGenieForwarder makes assumptions about the logged format.
 If you are using a different format you can always write your own Forwarder.

 ```typescript
 new OpsGenieForwarder(this, 'OpsGenie', {